netgwas: An R Package for Network-Based Genome-Wide Association Studies: Application to real datasets

-The function {\tt netsnp()} reconstructs conditional independence relationships simultaneously among all genetic markers in a genome.
-In other words, it constructs intra-- and inter--chromosomal conditional interaction networks.
-The function is called via

-The input data can be any biparental genotype data containing at least two genotype states.
-The genotype data from the {\tt netmap} function can also be inserted here.
-This function can be used to reveal the high-dimensional linkage disequilibrium interactions network for polyploid genotype data.
-It handles missing observations.

-As an example we implement this function to the \emph{Arabidopsis thaliana} genotype data that are derived from a RIL cross between Columbia-0 (Col-0) and Cape Verde Island (Cvi-0), where $367$ individual plants were genotyped across $90$ genetic markers \citep{simon2008qtl}.
-The data contain 3 possible genotype states: A (homozygous) denoted by 0, H (heterozygous) denoted by 1, and B (homozygous) denoted by 2.
+\paragraph{Linkage map construction in \emph{A.thaliana.}} In this example, we construct a linkage map for the \emph{Arabadopsis thaliana} data which are derived from a RIL cross between Columbia-0 (Col-0) and Cape Verde Island (Cvi-0), where $367$ individual plants were genotyped across $90$ genetic markers \citep{simon2008qtl}.
+The dataset {\tt CviCol} contains 0.2\% missing values and three possible genotype states, where A and B denote parental homozygous loci, coded as 0 and 2, respectively and H denotes heterozygous loci which coded as 1.

+In the above code, the {\tt out\$opt.index} shows the index of the selected penalty term using the eBIC method.
+If one is interested in building linkage map, for instance, on the 4th estimated network then the {\tt buildMap()} function can be used as follow